03 · pipeline · non-technical

 How a recommendation is born

-When you invoke /rx-finance (or fitness, or learning), eleven steps fire in a fixed order.
-The first two reconcile yesterday's state.
+When you invoke /rx-finance (or fitness, or learning), two pre-steps (0.5 and 0.7) reconcile yesterday's state, then eleven numbered steps fire in a fixed order.
 The middle steps compose the new rec.
 The last steps persist it.
 Every step is deterministic — the LLM does narrative, not arithmetic.

 Hover any stage to highlight its inputs and outputs.
 The dotted line is the dedup short-circuit per decision D-012.